Welcome

 Several other projects will be in active construction simultaneously:

-• Lynnwood Link Extension: Opening in fall 2024, the Lynnwood Link Extension will connect light rail from Northgate into Snohomish County, serving four stations: Shoreline South/148th, Shoreline North/185th, Mountlake Terrace, and Lynnwood City Center.
-The NE 130th St Station will be serviced by this line starting in mid-2026.
+- Lynnwood Link Extension: Now complete, Lynnwood Link Extension connects light rail from Northgate into Snohomish County, serving four stations: Shoreline South/148th, Shoreline North/185th, Mountlake Terrace, and Lynnwood City Center.
+The future station at NE 130th St will be serviced by this line when open in 2026.

 Stay in touch